 There are many legends that suggest an origin for the Fair, many of which are wildly inventive, but there is no written record stating when the Fair started.
 The origins of the fair have thus been lost in the mists of antiquity, and various commissions set up over the past two hundred years have tried in vain to date them.
 Evidence suggests that the fair existed long before written record of everyday occurrences were kept.

 There are two early 17th Century references that were found in relation to the Fair.
 The first is a written reference, which granted Jenkins Conway, a local landlord at the time, the right to collect a sum for every animal brought to the August Fair.
 This would suggest that the Fair was something already well established in the local community.
-The second reference is a charter from 1603 by King James I granting legal status to the existing fair in Killorglin.
+The second reference is a charter from 1613 by King James I granting legal status to the existing fair in Killorglin.

 The first theory simply suggests that it is linked to pre-Christian celebrations of a fruitful harvest and that the male goat or “Puck” was a pagan symbol of fertility, like the pagan god Pan.

 Another theory centres around a widely mentioned story that associates King Puck to English Ironside Leader Oliver Cromwell.
 It is related that while the “Roundheads” were pillaging the countryside around Shanara and Kilgobnet at the foot of the McGillycuddy Reeks, they routed a herd of goats grazing on the upland.
 The animals took flight before the raiders, and the he-goat or “Puck” broke away on his own and lost contact with the herd.
 While the other goats headed for the mountains, “Puck” went towards Cill Orglain (Killorglin) on the banks of the Laune.

 Tolls in Killorglin at this time were collected by the local landlord – Mr Harman Blennerhassett – who had fallen into bad graces with the authorities in Dublin Castle and as a result the Viceroy robbed him of his right to levy tolls.
-Blennerhassett enlisted the services of the young Daniel O’Connell, who in an effort to reverse the decision decided that goats were not covered by the document and that the landlord would be legally entitled to hold a goat fair, and levy his tolls as usual.
+Blennerhassett enlisted the services of the young Daniel O’Connell, who, in an effort to reverse the decision decided that goats were not covered by the document and that the landlord would be legally entitled to hold a goat fair, and levy his tolls as usual.

 Whatever its origins, the fair has long been and continues to be the main social, economic and cultural event in the Killorglin Calendar.